Automotive industry in Australia: Mitsubishi Motors Australia

 Mitsubishi Motors Australia (MMA) is a fully owned subsidiary of parent company Mitsubishi Motors Corporation of Japan.
 A site in Tonsley, South Australia was the location of MMA's vehicle assembly plant.
 The plant was closed in March 2008 when lacklustre sales of the large Mitsubishi 380 confirmed that domestic vehicle manufacturing was no longer viable.

 Nissan Australia

-Nissan first began assembling cars in 1966, when Pressed Metal Corporation began assembly of the Datsun Bluebird 1300.
-This deal ended after about a year and a half, however, but by 1968 Motor Producers Ltd. of Melbourne began assembling Datsuns again at their Clayton plant.
+Nissan began assembling cars in 1966, when Pressed Metal Corporation began assembly of the Datsun Bluebird 1300.
+This deal ended after about a year and a half, but by 1968 Motor Producers Ltd. of Melbourne began assembling Datsuns again at their Clayton plant.
 By 1971 locally assembled cars were to include the 1200 and 1600 saloons, with at least 60% local parts content.
 A deal lasting until 1976 was signed with Motor Producers.

 Nissan used the Clayton factory to build cars in the wake of the 1973 oil crisis.
 Models produced in Australia included the Pulsar, Pintara, and Skyline.
-By the end of the 1980s however, Nissan was facing financial difficulties, while Nissan's local car assembly lines closed in 1992.
+By the end of the 1980s, however, Nissan was facing financial difficulties, while Nissan's local car assembly lines closed in 1992.